 Can I do my homework at school?

-Pupils are also encouraged to use Citrix or OneDrive when working from home as it means their work is stored on our servers that are backed up each night.
+Pupils are also encouraged to use online platforms such as Frog or Google Classroom when working from home as it means their work is stored on our servers that are backed up each night.
 This removes the need for transporting important files on USB pen drives.

 When can I use the computer?

 Pupils have access to the computers whenever a member of staff is present.
 This means that break and lunch times can be used for consolidation, catch-up and exam preparation.

 There a lots of exciting competitions and clubs to attend.
 Competitions will run at different times in the year and will include Cyber Centurion, Bebra and Pi Wars.
 There are also clubs including Pygame Game Development, Micro bit and Animation Club.